CV (updated September 2024).

 To improve our understanding of the demographics, composition and formation of small exoplanets, we need to build a sample with measurements of as many planetary and stellar properties as possible.
 The best way to do this is by studying small planets transiting bright stars.

-Detection and Characterization of Small Exoplanets
+Detection and Characterization of Long-Period Exoplanets

 The Transiting Exoplanet Survey Satellite (TESS)